Dawn Steele: Career

 In the summer of 2009, she guest presented STV's daily lifestyle show The Hour for a week, alongside main anchor Stephen Jardine.

-In 2010, she returned once more as Alice for a 10-episode run in the fifth season of the popular show Wild at Heart.
+In 2010, she returned once more as Alice for a 10-episode run in the fifth season of the show Wild at Heart.
 She returned again for another 10-episode run in the sixth season of Wild at Heart but as Alice Trevanion; Alice and Danny got engaged at the end of season five.
 There will be no eighth season, but Steele returned for the last ever episode, a two-hour special, which was shown on 30 December 2012.

 In 2011, Agatha Christie Theatre Company's national tour of the 1958 play Verdict starred Steele playing the part of Lisa Koletzky.
 In May 2012 she returned to the stage for the UK tour of Noël Coward's Volcano as Melissa Littleton and which transferred to the West End in August.

 Steele appeared in the BBC Crime Drama Case Histories which aired in June 2013, playing the part of Charlotte McGill.

 In 2014 she appeared in the stage show of the Peter James novel The Perfect Murder.

 In October 2015 Steele joined the cast of the BBC1 Scotland Drama River City playing Dr. Annie Jandhu.
-Steele quit River City in 2018 stating that the commute from her home in Kent had become too much.
+Steele left River City in 2018 stating that the commute from her home in Kent had become too much.

 On 19 September 2018, it was announced that Steele had joined the cast of BBC medical drama Holby City in the role of consultant general surgeon Ange Godard.
 She made her first appearance in the show's twenty-first series, broadcast in January 2019.